learnbyexample/cli-computing/Text_Processing.md

 This is an example of adding text to a new file using cat command.
-Press Ctrl+c on a newline to save and quit.
+Press Ctrl+d on a newline to save and quit.
 Adding a line of text at end of file
 ```